capelosini/draw-on-terminal/README.md

-# draw-on-terminal
+# Draw On Terminal 🖊️

-This's a study/utility library to draw on terminal, written in C using Linux, inspired by Processing
+This's a study/utility library to draw on terminal, written in *C* using *Linux*, inspired by *Processing*